marvincaspar/clockify2cats/README.md

 ## Usage

-First you need to setup your local configuration.
-Run `clockify2cats init --workspace <WorkspaceID> --user <UserID> --api-key <API-KEY>`.
+First you need to set up your local configuration.
+Run `clockify2cats init --workspace <WorkspaceID> --user <UserID> --api-key <API-KEY> --description-delimiter "#"`.
 The configuration is stored in `~/.clockify2cats.yaml`.

 Then you can use `clockify2cats` to generate a report.
 Run `clockify2cats generate [flags]`.

 Flags:

 ```
       --category string   Category identifyer (default "ID")
   -C, --copy              Copy report to clipboard